WakiMak/trentent.github.io-forked/_posts/2016-07-04-citrix-xenapp-6-5-ima-errors-galore-mfcom-wont-start.md

 3609 -Â Failed to load plugin C:\Program Files (x86)\Citrix\System32\Citrix\IMA\SubSystems\ImaPsSs.dll with error IMA_RESULT_REGISTRY_ERROR
 3601 -Â Failed to load initial plugins with error IMA_RESULT_REGISTRY_ERROR 3609 -Â Failed to load plugin C:\Program Files (x86)\Citrix\System32\Citrix\IMA\SubSystems\MfSrvSs.dll with error IMA_RESULT_FAILURE
 4003 -Â The Citrix Independent Management Architecture (IMA) service is exiting.
-The XenApp Server Configuration tool has not been run on this server.
-Please run Â XenApp Server Configuration tool.</pre>
+The & Server Configuration tool has not been run on this server.
+Please run Â & Server Configuration tool.</pre>

-All of these errors appear to be a registry with incorrect permissions configured on the Citrix keys. Â Why did these keys get their permissions reset? Â I&#8217;m unsure. Â I DID just install Citrix UPM 5.4 which may reset the keys?
+All of these errors appear to be a registry with incorrect permissions configured on the Citrix keys. Â Why did these keys get their permissions reset? Â I'm unsure. Â I DID just install Citrix UPM 5.4 which may reset the keys?

 Here is how you fix the permissions (at least, everything I could possibly find):
 1) [Download SetACL.exe](https://helgeklein.com/download/)
-2) Save this file to &#8216;CitrixRegPerms.txt&#8217;:
+2) Save this file to 'CitrixRegPerms.txt':

 <pre class="lang:default decode:true">"machine\SOFTWARE\Wow6432Node\Citrix",4,"D:PAI(A;OICI;KA;;;BA)(A;OICI;KA;;;SY)(A;;KA;;;SY)(A;OICIIO;KA;;;CO)(A;OICI;KR;;;AU)(A;OICI;KA;;;NS)"
 "machine\SOFTWARE\Wow6432Node\Citrix\Audio\status",4,"D:AI"